The Year of the Mouse: Plot

 Later, Jerry and Nipper are trapped in a bottle with the revolver facing them.
 If they remove the cork to get out, it will pull a string to which the other end is tied to the trigger of the gun, and they would be killed or injured by the gunshot.
 Jerry and Nipper can only sit there and sulk furiously at their predicament while Tom, basking in unexpected victory, takes his peace and quiet nap, using his tail to cool himself off with a fan.

 Production notes

 The Year of the Mouse is a remake of Jones' Oscar Nominated Mouse Wreckers with Claude Cat and Hubie and Bertie.
-This is one of the fewest shorts in which Tom wins against Jerry (given that tables turned).
+This is one of the few shorts in which Tom wins against Jerry (given that the tables turned).